epadam/Production-Time-Series-Prediction-System/README.md

 # Production Level Machine Learning

-Don't just train the models on your computer, build a system for it
+Don't just train the models on your computer, you need a system for it.

+Think about what you need?
+* notebook environment
+* tracking model and data
+*
+* deploying functions?

 ## Make this specific and move the general to the tutorial